 An Even Temperament

-Basically you're looking for people who come to work ready to work, professionals who know the job and the dangers involved.
-You can make a professional out of an amateur, but you can't make a professional out of someone who doesn't care.
+Basically, hire people who come to work ready to work: professionals who know the job and the dangers involved.
+You can train an amateur into a professional, but you can't make a professional out of someone who doesn't care.
+For information about insurance and coverage tailored to different business types, you may also review Head Start Centers Insurance as an example of how coverage varies by operation.